Two of the world's most famous surf beaches — which is better for swimming?

 Waimea Bay is defined by extremes: calm as a lake in summer, monstrous in winter.
 The bay's crescent shape offers more protection than Sunset's open beach, making it Oʻahu's most popular North Shore summer swimming spot.
 The famous Waimea Rock — a 25-foot cliff jump — draws visitors year-round in summer.

 Water quality concern: Waimea Stream flows into the bay.
 After rain, bacteria levels can spike.
 The stream turns brown after heavy rain — a clear sign to stay out.
-During dry periods, the bay typically has excellent water quality.
+During dry periods, the bay typically tests at low bacteria levels.

 Sunset Beach is a 2-mile stretch of white sand that transforms from a sleepy summer beach to the venue for world-class big wave surfing in winter.
 The Vans Triple Crown of Surfing runs here Nov–Dec when conditions allow.
 In summer, Sunset is calmer but still more exposed than Waimea Bay.